derekjohnson99/Compass-Rose/README.md

 # Compass-Rose
-Python script to create a compass rose in a PDF feil
+Python script to create a compass rose in a PDF file